sarshogh/tech-principal-pathways/_posts/2023-02-07-preperation-architecture.md

 {: .prompt-info }

 <details>
-<summary>Preperation for AWS Cloud Solution Architecture Role</summary>
+<summary>Preperation for AWS Cloud Solution Architect Role</summary>
 <pre>
 I'd like to start taking these steps for the preperation period: